amin3mej/firebase-http-export-sheets/POSTINSTALL.md

+### Additional setup

+Once you've installed this extension, make sure to grant it permission to write to your spreadsheet.
+Follow these steps:

+1. Find the account name for the installed extension in the [Service accounts](https://console.cloud.google.com/iam-admin/serviceaccounts) section.
+The name will look something like `ext-{extension-instance-id}@{project-id}.iam.gserviceaccount.com`.
+2. Open the spreadsheet file you want to share.
+You must be the owner or have edit access to the spreadsheet.
+3. Click the "Share" button.
+4. Enter the extension account name found in step 1 and grant it write permission.
+5. Click "Send".

 ### Using this extension

 Using the extension is really easy.
 Send a request to `https://${LOCATION}-${PROJECT_ID}.cloudfunctions.net/ext-${EXT_INSTANCE_ID}-saveRecord` to see them in your spreadsheet immediately.